NEUROIMAGING / COMPUTED TOMOGRAPHY

 - many studies have shown that CTA “perfusion” improves the prediction of final infarct volume and clinical outcome

-- for optimal display, adjust the window parameters
+- adjust the window parameters for optimal display

 Cardiac CTA